orgPatentRoot/DeepLearningCertificate/README.md

 ## Professional track

 To gain access to our cluster of nVidia P100s running on Bitfusion Flex send your resume to dlc@latent.ly.
 We will set up a Google Hangout and work with you to pick a paper that is suitable for your skill level.

-You can also simply fork the LDLC and implement a paper that we don't yet have an implementation of, or significantly optimize or substantially refactor and improve an existing implementation.
-Most existing code uses Tensorflow, but other frameworks are acceptable as well.
+We have an extensive bibliography of the latest findings that is updated daily.

 ## Research track

-More advanced candidates may use our our hardware and mentorship resources to conduct original research and to publish it.
+More advanced candidates may use our our hardware and mentorship resources to conduct original research and to publish it in a lightweight fashion (i.e., on the arXiv, or here).

+### Business
 For those who are more business oriented we will work with you to design a novel deep learning architecture using state-of-the-art methods on our GPU cluster using i.e. Tensorflow.

+### Academic
 For those who are more academically oriented you may use our resources on the Comet and Stampede supercomputer (currently #20 in the world) to publish a model built using either [*emergent*](http://grey.colorado.edu/emergent), NEURON, Genesis3, Moose, NEST, PyNN, Brian or Freesurfer.
 At this time we can only provide mentorship for *emergent*.
 Note that research done on The Neuroscience Gateway must advance the state of the art in computational neuroscience, computational cognitive neuroscience, cognitive computational neuroscience or a related field.
 The code will be licensed under the GPLv2 and will not be sold on our marketplace.

 # Implementation guidelines